 Effect of a Distribution from Capital Surplus.
 Our partnership agreement treats a distribution of capital surplus as the repayment of the initial unit price from the initial public offering.
 The initial public offering price less any distributions of capital surplus per unit is referred to as the "unrecovered initial unit price".
 Each time a distribution of capital surplus is made, the minimum quarterly distribution and the target distribution levels will be reduced in the same proportion as the corresponding reduction in the unrecovered initial unit price.
-Because distributions of capital surplus will reduce the minimum quarterly distribution, after any of these distributions are made, it may be easier for the general partner to receive incentive distributions.
-However, any distribution of capital surplus before the unrecovered initial unit price is reduced to zero cannot be applied to the payment of the minimum quarterly distribution or any arrearages.
+Because distributions of capital surplus will reduce the minimum quarterly distribution of capital surplus before the unrecovered initial unit price is reduced to zero cannot be applied to the payment of the minimum quarterly distribution or any arrearages.